Richard Heart’s Hex Token is a Brilliant Scam

 In contrast, the staking concept where investors lock up their funds for a period of time is the norm with newer Proof-of-Stake styled cryptocurrencies.
 It’s democratized as anyone can participate in rewards with any amount of money and is more energy efficient because people bet on datacenters which don’t require random number guessing hardware.

 The staker needs to research the datacenter to make sure that it has a legitimate group running it, won’t behave against the interests of the network, and doesn’t have long periods of inactivity, because if it does, the staker’s money will be slashed.
 Therefore, it is a decentralized way to secure a network where people put money where their mouth is, and as a reward, they earn a portion of the datacenter’s fees from processing transactions.

 When you ‘stake’ with Hex, you aren’t securing a network, voting on governance or facilitating any underlying economic activity at all.
 It’s a complete misuse of the term and there is no Proof-of-Stake at all.
 You are just agreeing to lock up your funds so that there won’t be selling pressure.

 What a convenient product feature.

 However, the inflation in Hex does not stem from computer work in the form of electricity like in the case of Bitcoin or Ethereum.
 Inflation in the Hex system is completely arbitrary, unnecessary and solely exists to create funds out of thin air to pay people.
-Likewise, if Schueler and the Hexicans can rope enough new buyers into the scheme to drive up the token price or keep it level, they won’t notice the effects of inflation either.
+Likewise, if Schueler and the Hexicans can rope enough new investors into the scheme to drive up the token price or keep it level, investors won’t notice the effects of inflation either.
 Now you can understand the vast marketing and shilling efforts.

 It’s like cutting up a sandwich into smaller pieces – you don’t have a bigger sandwich.